YousefElbrolosy/feedback-grape/README.md

 `pip install -r requirements_dev.txt`

 ## Documentation
-For Development: Enter the command `make html` and then open index.html with Live Server to take a look at the Documentaion
+For Development: Enter the command `cd docs` then `make html` and then open index.html in docs/build with Live Server to take a look at the Documentaion

 ## Testing
 Simply type `pytest`.
 This would also generate a coverage report.

 ### checking for dynamically typed errors
-Simply type `mypy src`.
+Simply type `mypy feedback_grape`.
 This would give you type checking errors if any.

 ### linting and formating
 For Linting `ruff check` <br>